xrstf/babelcache/README.md

 ### PSR Wrapper

-BabelCache does not follow the PSR proposal perfectly.
-It skips the ``CacheItem`` objects and handles the raw cache data.
+BabelCache does not follow the PSR proposal.
+It skips the ``Item`` objects and has all methods on the services rather than on the items.
 We believe the way to encapsulate cache data in objects is a needless overhead.

 However, to use BabelCache in a PSR world, you can optionally wrap BabelCache